iwishiwasaneagle/LatexResponseToReviewersTemplate/README.md

 A handy latex template to write the reponse to reviewers.
 Provides a custom document-class to hide the nasty latex setup.

+## Features

+- Custom sections and environments for a clean and consistent document
+- Automatically builds the package on push to `master`
+  - Prevents pushes from breaking the compilation
+- Create a new release at midnight if there is new content
+  - This includes a changelog, and a compiled PDF
+- A file structure that makes sense

 ## Usage

 ### Overleaf